DHCLAIRE/TingHsin_2023BrainHackSTW/README.md

  - A functional Ngram model and a preprocess steps.
  - The calculated POS surprisal of the word.
  - Instructions on the scripts about how to build the Ngram model from your own corpus.
+ - MEG preprocessing commands and instructions [(from MNE-Python)](https://mne.tools/stable/auto_tutorials/preprocessing/40_artifact_correction_ica.html#sphx-glr-auto-tutorials-preprocessing-40-artifact-correction-ica-py)
+ - Modified TRF procedure origined from [Eelbrain/Alice](https://github.com/Eelbrain/Alice)
+ -

 ## Results

 ### Progress overview

+The project was a idea combination experiment initiated by Ting-Hsin, based on the research by Brennnan & Hale (2019) and Brobecj

-The project was swiftly initiated by P Bellec, based on the existing template created in 2019 by Tristan Glatard and improved by different students.
+swiftly initiated by P Bellec, based on the existing template created in 2019 by Tristan Glatard and improved by different students.
 It was really not that hard.
 Community feedback is expected to lead to rapid further improvements of this first version.

 ### Tools I learned during this project